Los Angeles Dodgers: Retired numbers

 Koufax, Campanella, and Robinson were the first Dodgers to have their numbers retired, in a ceremony at Dodger Stadium on June 4, 1972.
 Although other MLB teams had already been retiring numbers for decades, the Dodgers were late to the trend.
-The Dodgers had wanted to retire Robinson's No. 42 for some time, but Robinson had consistently rejected the honor due to a long-running grudge with Dodgers owner Walter O'Malley.
+Robinson had long been estranged from the Dodgers and from the game, taking part in almost none of its ceremonial events.
 Robinson did not agree to appear at a number retirement ceremony until O'Malley handed over control of the team to his son Peter in 1970.

 Although the Dodgers website states that there are no "written 'criteria' for retiring uniform numbers," the team has historically retired only the numbers of individuals who played most of their career with the Dodgers and are members of the Baseball Hall of Fame.
 (Underscoring the principle, Koufax, Snider, Reese, Drysdale, Lasorda, Sutton, and Hodges all had their numbers retired during the seasons in which they were inducted into the Hall.
 Robinson and Campanella had already been Hall of Famers for several years when their numbers were retired in 1972.)
 There have only been three exceptions: